pylhc/omc3/README.md

 This is the python-tool package of the optics measurements and corrections team (OMC) at CERN.

-If you are not part of that group, you will most likely have no use for the codes provided here, unless you have a 9km wide accelerator at home.
-Feel free to use them anyway, if you wish!
+Most of the codes are generic and not limited to CERN accelerators.
+You can use it easily for your favourite circular accelerator, for installation, see Hints for Developers.

 ## Documentation